 Completing this short preliminary application form is the first step towards applying.
 Get the process started by completing this form today!
-After March 12, new applications will be accepted on a rolling basis until the program cohort is full.
+New applications will be accepted until the program cohort is full.
 Please contact us at firstname.lastname@example.org if you have any questions or if you would like a Word document version of the application.

-Applicants who complete the Phase 1 application by March 12 will hear back from us no later than March 15.
 If it seems like you might be a good fit for the program, you will be invited to continue to Phase 2 of the application process, during which you will receive a link to a more extensive application form that will include longer essay questions.
-Completing the Phase 2 form and essays by April 1st will guarantee that you will be able to have a final admissions decision from us by April 30, if not earlier.

 Phase 3: Interview & References